Ficool

 The stars above weren't natural.
 They spun in eerie, perfect harmony—like brushstrokes brought to life.
 The air itself was charged with magic, soaking into him.
 Replenishing.
 Embracing.

-It feels like the realm welcomes me, Astra thought.
+It really feels like the realm welcomes me, Astra thought.

 Astra stood still for a moment, then composed himself further.